An Interview with Ryan Belanger and Jennifer Street at Claro Advisors

 Our CEO, David Snider, sat down with Ryan Belanger, Managing Principal & Founder, and Jennifer Street, Chief Operating Officer, at Claro Advisors, to learn more about their business and their advice to clients.
 Claro Advisors is a Boston based financial advisory firm on the Harness Wealth platform.

 Ryan and Jennifer, it’s great to sit down with you.
-Let’s start by talking about what differentiates Claro from other advisers.
+Let’s start by talking about what differentiates Claro from other advisors.

 Ryan Belanger (RB): One reason I started Claro was because I believed there was a better way to serve clients.
 I was classically trained at a major Wirehouse firm and that gave me great insights into best and worst business practices.
 At our core, we strive to always do the right thing for our clients.
 Their interests are always our first priority.